mTLS: Mutual TLS for Service-to-Service Authentication

 Certificate Expiration

-The most common issue.
-Certificates expire, rotation breaks, and services lose communication.
-This happens because rotation logic has bugs, network issues prevent certificate fetch, or misconfigured TTLs.
+Certificate expiration is the top reason mTLS breaks in production.
+Certificates expire, rotation fails, and services stop talking to each other.
+This happens when rotation logic has bugs, when network partitions block certificate fetch, or when someone misconfigured the TTLs.

 Revocation Checking Failures